Gallery By Samuel Phillips

 I will simply let you read on in accompanying pages, offered to build the anticipation further for RSO’s (Ritchie Sambora & Orianthi) Australian Tour.
 This a most welcome opportunity to see these brilliant stars live and in person as we wait patiently for their keenly anticipated album.
 Richie, you know we have long loved your work in Australia and cannot wait to see you again.
 Orianthi, every year and to every adoring Australian heart…you always come home.
 Thank you

 What a sensational opportunity to meet with Orianthi in Adelaide.
-A wonderful lady and genuinely beautiful soul.
+A wonderful lady and a genuinely beautiful soul.
 Quite softly spoken and absolutely wonderful to speak with.
 So captivating and so much fun.
 I hope Richie liked the photo you took of my t-shirt Orianthi.

 I simply must thank Orianthi’s lovely mother and thoroughly charming sister for their hospitality and kindness.